Columbus - A small town packed with great (or at least darn good) modern architecture.

 Milwaukee - The Milwaukee Art Museum; the first work in the U.S. by Spanish (over-budget) architect/engineer Santiago Calatrava.
 (And does it really need those absurd wing things?
 Of course not, that's just Calatrava showing off again.
 Hey, ya gotta have something that looks good on the magazine covers.)

-Phillips - Fred Smith's Concrete Park
+Phillips - One of the masterpieces of self-taught art: Fred Smith's Wisconsin Concrete Park

 Racine - Frank Lloyd Wright's corporate cathedral, the 1936 SC Johnson Wax Headquarters is undoubtedly a must, must, see.